OverviewToolsTools

 Technological basics of acoustic virtual reality

-The principle of acoustic simulation in VR via headphones is based on the creation of an immersive audio experience that gives the listener the feeling of being in a specific environment.
+The principle of acoustic simulation in VR via headphones is based on the creation of an immersive audio experience that gives the receiver the feeling of being in a specific environment.

 How can you make a measurement spatial using headphones?